TexasInstruments/edgeai-tidl-tools/README.md

 # EdgeAI TIDL Tools and Examples

-This repository contains examples developed for Deep learning runtime (DLRT) offering provided by TI’s edge AI solutions.
-This repository also contains tools that can help in deploying AI applications on TI’s edgeai solutions quickly to achieve most optimal performance.
+This repository contains examples developed for Deep learning runtime (DLRT) offering provided by TI’s EdgeAI solutions.
+This repository also contains tools that can help in deploying AI applications on TI’s EdgeAI solutions quickly to achieve most optimal performance.

 ![TI EdgeAI Work Flow](docs/dnn-workflow.png)